 Pronouns are words used to avoid repetitions of a noun.

-Object Pronouns are used as replacement for objects to avoid repetitions.
+Object pronouns are pronouns wich are used as an object of a verb or a preposition or as replacement for objects to avoid repetitions.

 - Avoid repetitions

 - I’m a very calm person but my brother always drives me mad.

 - My daughter is 7 years old.
 Every day I take her to school.

 - They have 3 children.
 They take them to the park every weekend.

 - After prepositions